Xeon: Xeon 6

 With the launch of Intel's Sierra Forest line of processors, branding for mainstream server processors switched to Xeon #, with the # being the generation of the processor, such as Xeon 6 for the 6th generation of Xeon processors, this naming convention also carries over to the Granite Rapids line of server CPUs.

 Xeon 6 is split into two product lines, the E series and P series, which, respectively, are all E core and all P core designs.
 For example, the Xeon 6 6700E line is an all E core based (Sierra Forest) line of processors.

 Xeon D

 Xeon D is targeted towards microserver and edge computing markets with lower power consumption and integrated I/O blocks such as network interface controllers.
 This allows Xeon D processors to function as SoCs that do not require a separate southbridge PCH.
 It was announced in 2014 and the first Xeon D processors were released in March 2015.
 Xeon D processors come in an soldered BGA package rather than in a socketable form factor.
-Xeon D was introduced to compete with emerging ARM hyperscale server solutions that offered greater multi-threaded performance and power effiency.
+Xeon D was introduced to compete with emerging ARM hyperscale server solutions that offered greater multi-threaded performance and power efficiency.

 Early 2025, the Xeon 6 SoC line was announced as the 'next gen' for at least a part of the Xeon D lineup.